nhan123lise/leukocyte-classification/PROJECT_REPORT.md

 - Educational tools for medical students
 - Research applications in hematology

 **Important Note:** This is a research/educational project.
-Clinical deployment would require:
+Clinical deployment would require regulatory approval and extensive validation.
-- Regulatory approval (FDA, CE marking, etc.)
-- Extensive validation on diverse patient populations
-- Integration with clinical workflows
-- Quality management systems

 ---